osg-htc/operations/docs/services/topology-contacts-data.md

 #### Adding a new contact

+Before adding a new contact, verify their VO, site, or project affiliation, and get some brief profile information about them.
+The profile does not need to be detailed -- examples are "Neutrino physicist at Fermilab working on the DUNE project" or "Administrator for GridUNESP CEs."

-If the contact does not exist in the `contacts.yaml` file, fill out the values in `template-contacts.yaml` and add it to `contacts.yaml`.
+After obtaining this information, fill out the values in `template-contacts.yaml` and add it to `contacts.yaml`.
 To get the hash used as the ID, run `email-hash` on their email address.
 For example: